 The Writers of Color Group is, in my opinion, a bold and necessary endeavor.
 It is trying to shift the center of the conversation so that it focuses on the kinds of issues, questions, and goals that writers of color have.
 It is asking white writers to take a step back and mainly listen, and for them to see the people at these meetings not as emblematic of larger groups, but as individual voices among many.
 Personally, I see these gatherings not only as a space to push back against the unfortunate mistreatment and neglect of minorities in the literary world, but to explore useful ways in which our voices can become a natural part of the larger literary conversation in America.

 Dariel Suarez is a Cuban-born writer who immigrated to the United States with his family in 1997, during the economic crisis known as The Special Period.
 His story collection, A KIND OF SOLITUDE, was selected as the winner of the 2017 Spokane Prize for Short Fiction and is forthcoming from Willow Springs Books.
 Dariel is the Director of Core Programs and Faculty at GrubStreet and one of City of Boston’s inaugural Artist Fellows.
-His writing has received honors or awards from The Caribbean Writer, Glimmer Train, and Nimrod International’s Katherine Anne Porter Prize for Fiction.
+His writing has received honors or awards from The Caribbean Writer, Glimmer Train, and Nimrod International’s Katherine Anne Porter Prize for Fiction, and the Massachusetts Arts Council.
 His prose has appeared or is forthcoming in The Kenyon Review, Michigan Quarterly Review, Prairie Schooner, The Massachusetts Review, North American Review, Third Coast, and Southern Humanities Review, among others.
-Dariel’s first novel, THE PLAYWRIGHT’S HOUSE, set in his native Cuba, is currently on submission.
-He holds an M.F.A. in Fiction from Boston University.See other articles by Dariel Suarez
+Dariel holds an M.F.A. in Fiction from Boston University.See other articles by Dariel Suarez